 Shirine Saad is a Beirut-born journalist, programmer and DJ focusing on culture and social change.
-They recently taught six courses in Arts Journalism and Criticism at Brown University, where they are the Founding Editor of an upcoming multimedia arts journal, MOVEMENTS.
-Recently, they worked as Interim Programming Director at new music organization National Sawdust.
+They recently taught six courses in Arts Journalism and Criticism at Brown University, where they are the Founding Editor of a new multimedia arts journal, MOVEMENTS.
 They are a PhD candidate in Philosophy, Art and Social Thought at the European Graduate School.
-They run the Gyal Tings!
-DJ learning series for BIPOC women, nonbinary and LGBTQ folks and Hiya Live Sessions, a platform for radical feminist SWANA artists.
+Their first academic essay on Arab feminist and queer art is forthcoming at Routledge.
+They are an Advisory Council Member at Recess Art in Brooklyn and have received a research and programming grant from Columbia University’s Incite Institute.

-Shirine has interviewed Adonis, Jean Paul Gaultier, Juliette Binoche, Bella Hadid, Marina Abramovic, Kehinde Wiley, Pierre Soulages, Gregory Crewdson, Jean Nouvel, Jim Jarmusch, Marlon James, Mickalene Thomas, Shirin Neshat, Virgil Abloh, Wangechi Mutu and many more.
+Saad has collaborated with media companies including Artnews, Elle, BRIC, Four Seasons Magazine, CNN, Hyperallergic, Le Figaro, L’Officiel, MTV, The New York Times, New York Magazine, Nowness, The National and Vice.
+They have interviewed Adonis, Jean Paul Gaultier, Juliette Binoche, Bella Hadid, Marina Abramovic, Kehinde Wiley, Pierre Soulages, Gregory Crewdson, Jean Nouvel, Jim Jarmusch, Marlon James, Mickalene Thomas, Shirin Neshat, Virgil Abloh, Wangechi Mutu and many more.
 They have traveled from Lapland to Tunisia, Vietnam and Uruguay.

 Their first guidebook, BOHO BEIRUT, is sold worldwide; they have also written the 2015 WALLPAPER* guide to Marseille.